ultimate271/notes/sanderson/elantris/elantris02.07.sanderson.md

 “I intend to wait.”

+## Raoden "saves" an old man from Shaor's gang
 The newcomer was an older man, perhaps in his late forties, with a gaunt face and nervous eyes.
 As the gate slammed shut, Raoden climbed down from the rooftop, pausing just inside the courtyard.
 Galladon followed, a worried look